Olympics-Cycling-Austrian Kiesenhofer stuns Dutch to win road gold | Sports-Games

 Olympics-Cycling-Austrian Kiesenhofer stuns Dutch to win road gold

-Austrian Anna Kiesenhofer caused one of the biggest shocks in Olympic road racing history with an audacious victory in the women's race as the Dutch favourites paid for a tactical meltdown on Sunday.
+Austrian Anna Kiesenhofer caused one of the biggest shocks in Olympic road racing history with an audacious solo victory in the women's race as a quartet of Dutch champions apparently paid for a bizarre communications meltdown on Sunday.
 The 30-year-old Kiesenhofer was allowed to build up a lead of around 10 minutes in a five-rider group that escaped right at the start of the 137km route into the hills west of Tokyo.

-Austrian Anna Kiesenhofer caused one of the biggest shocks in Olympic road racing history with an audacious victory in the women's race as the Dutch favourites paid for a tactical meltdown on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)